 - Identify why you want to work for the employer.

 - Identify why the employer should employ you - this is often done by giving specific details of your relevant experience, skills or knowledge.

-Further information about how to write a Covering Letter is given on our Careers and Employability Centre advice sheet Covering Letters.
+Further information about how to write a Covering Letter is given on our Careers and Employability Centre advice sheet advice-sheet-covering-letters.
 This advice sheet also gives some example covering letters.